mfedko/idea-file-language/README.md

 idea-file-type
 ==============

-IntelliJ IDEA plugin for setting file types.
+IntelliJ IDEA plugin for overriding file language.
+Useful for "unknown" or files without extentions.